DaniDiazTech/Github-automation/README.md

 "YOUR TOKEN IN THE FIRST LINE"
 EOF
 ```
-Warning: I know that having your token in a plain text file, would be risky.
+🔴 WARNING❗🔴: I know that having your token in a plain text file, would be risky.
 So I will try to do something in this aspect.

 Now type create in your terminal.